-- Currently serving as the Divestiture Trustee for United States v.
-Grupo Bimbo, S.A.B. de C.V., et al. (D.D.C.).
+- Serving as the Divestiture Trustee for United States v.
+Grupo Bimbo, S.A.B. de C.V., et al. (D.D.C.) from February 2012 to December 2013.
 The DOJ reached a settlement agreement with Grupo Bimbo S.A.B. de C.V., BBU, Inc., and the Sara Lee Corporation on October 21, 2011.
 The buyers, Grupo Bimbo and BBU, agreed to divest certain brands of sliced fresh bread and related assets to complete their acquisition of Sara Lee’s North American Fresh Bakery Business.
-After Grupo Bimbo and BBU failed to complete the required divestitures in the time permitted, the DOJ requested Judge Emmet G. Sullivan to appoint Mr. Fishkin as the DOJ Divestiture Trustee.
-The appointment by Judge Sullivan on February 29, 2012, vests Mr. Fishkin with the power and authority to divest certain of the parties’ commercial bakery brands and assets pursuant to the settlement agreement reached in the case.
+After Grupo Bimbo and BBU failed to complete certain required divestitures in the time permitted, DOJ requested Judge Emmet G. Sullivan to appoint Mr. Fishkin as DOJ Divestiture Trustee based on his “expertise” and “experience.”
+The appointment by Judge Sullivan on February 29, 2012, vested Mr. Fishkin with the power and authority to divest certain of the parties’ commercial bakery brands and assets pursuant to the settlement agreement reached in the case.
+As the Divestiture Trustee, Mr. Fishkin sold the Sara Lee, EarthGrains, and Mrs. Baird’s brands in California, the Oklahoma City area, and the Kansas City Area to buyers that were all approved by the Department of Justice.
+Mr. Fishkin also negotiated co-pack agreements between the buyers and BBU.

 - Obtaining for Infiltrator Systems, Inc., a portfolio company of private equity firm Graham Partners, clearance from the FTC to acquire the septic chamber business from Advance Drainage Systems, Inc. (ADS) and to enter into a long term distribution agreement with ADS for certain septic chamber products manufactured by Infiltrator.
 The FTC cleared the acquisition and long term distribution agreement, despite competitive overlaps, after a detailed review without issuing a second request.
 Infiltrator completed the acquisition on January 17, 2012.